-•Winnings and prizes from RI lottery and pari-mutual betting events in this state.
+•Winnings and prizes from the Rhode Island lottery and other gambing establishments in this state.

 •A nonresident is not subject to tax on the following classes of income even though included in total federal income:

 •Annuities, interest, dividends or gains from the sale or exchange of intangible personal property unless they are part of the income from any business, trade, profession or occupation carried on in this state by the nonresident taxpayer.